-It is worth highlighting the uncanny directional accuracy of these pointing gestures.
-In Map 7 I superimpose on a map of Chiapas the rough directional vector of Frank's finger point and his and Will's later more demonstrative renditions of the same journey as they were performed from the signers' house in Zinacantán (see the inset on Map 7).
-Even with a very approximate reckoning of the direction indicated, both Frank and Will's pointing gestures seem to pick out only one possible candidate town on the Chiapas coast: Pijijiapan, the place where in fact their brother-in-law does go to sell flowers.
+Map 5.
+Map of Chiapas highlands and coast, Zinacantec household inset superimpose on a map of Chiapas the rough directional vector of Frank's finger point and his and Will's later more demonstrative renditions of the same journey as they were performed from the signers' house in Zinacantán (see the inset on Map 5).
+Even with a very approximate reckoning of the direction indicated, both Frank and Will's pointing gestures seem to pick out the section of the Chiapas coast that includes the town of Huixtla, where in fact their brother-in-law does go to sell flowers.